silverstripe/silverstripe-realme/README.md

 This module doesn't have any specific requirements beyond those required by [SimpleSAMLphp](https://simplesamlphp.org): the tool used to control authentication with the RealMe systems.

-These requirements are PHP 5.3+, with the following required PHP extensions enabled: date, dom, hash, libxml, openssl, pcre, SPL, zlib, and mcrypt.
+These requirements are PHP 5.3, with the following required PHP extensions enabled: date, dom, hash, libxml, openssl, pcre, SPL, zlib, and mcrypt php53-mcrypt

 This module is designed to be run on a [CWP](https://www.cwp.govt.nz/) instance, and there are two sets of installation instructions - one for use on CWP, and one for generic use.